-A regular check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the frostier months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the colder months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.

 Among the leading ways to stop your furnace from going on strike and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace

 .
-Just like any mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to provide the heat, it’s important to examine all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your household.
+Just like any mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to provide the heat, it’s important to examine all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your home.
 Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

-Most manufacturers’ warranties call for routine HVAC maintenance to keep valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your equipment does ever malfunction in the middle of a cold snap.
-Make sure you get all you can from your warranty by keeping it valid as long as possible with routine furnace system tune-ups from Jack Nelson Service Experts Heating & Air Conditioning.
+Most manufacturers’ warranties call for routine HVAC maintenance to keep valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your equipment does ever breakdown in the middle of a cold snap.
+Make sure you get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Jack Nelson .

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can cause a host of comfort problems for homeowners, including:
+Dusty air filters can lead to a host of comfort problems for homeowners, including: